ag-informatics/ag-informatics-course/module1/lab1.1/README.md

 ## BEFORE THE LAB

-Watch the CS50 video on HTML: https://cs50.harvard.edu/web/2020/weeks/0/

-Watch the CS50 video on Git: https://cs50.harvard.edu/web/2020/weeks/1/.
+Watch the CS50 [video on Git](https://cs50.harvard.edu/web/2020/weeks/1/).
 We will not be using Git as comprehensively as introduced in this video, but you will need to understand how to use the following commands at minimum:
 - `git clone "url"` to clone a remote repository to your local machine
 - `git pull` to pull changes to a remote repository
 - `git init` to initialize a repository
-- `git add .` to add all (".") changes here to my local version of the repository.
+- `git add .` to add all (".") changes here to my local version of the repository
 - `git commit -m "message here"` to commit all your changes with a message
-- `git push` to send all my local changes to the remote repository.
+- `git push` to send all my local changes to the remote repository

-Setup Github:
+#### Setup Git and Github:
-- If you haven't already, create an account on www.github.com.
+- If you haven't already, create an account on [GitHub](https://www.github.com).
 If you already have a GitHub account, feel free to use it.
 We will be using github to share our code with each other - You'll recieve your labs this way, and I will expect you to submit your labs this way too.
-- Install github on your computer using this tutorial: https://github.com/git-guides/install-git
+- Install github on your computer using this [tutorial](https://github.com/git-guides/install-git).
+Git vs GitHub

+#### Setup Visual Studio Code (optional but highly recommended)
+You are welcome to choose any editors or IDEs that you prefer.
+But we recommend using Visual Studio Code.
+It is an open-source multi-platform code editors (it means you can use with no cost and it is available in various platform e.g. Windows, Mac, or Linux).
+To install, check this [website](https://code.visualstudio.com/).

+## What are Git and GitHub?

+**Git** is a version control system that will keep tracking changes of your code.
+There are other version control systems, for example, [Subversion (SVN)](https://subversion.apache.org/) or [Mercurial](https://www.mercurial-scm.org/).
+However, Git is the most popular choice as it is easy to use and supported by many cloud source code hosting platforms.

+**GitHub** is a cloud platform to host your source code that using Git.
+It not only host your code, but also has multiple features for colaborating among developers, such as issues, discussions, or project boards.
+There are other platforms e.g. [GitLab](https://about.gitlab.com/why-gitlab/) or [Bitbucket](https://bitbucket.org/product).
+But GitHub is the most popular choice.

 ## Use Git to access class materials (we'll do this in-class too!)

-1. Clone this repository using `git clone https://github.com/ag-informatics/ag-informatics-course'` You can view the repository URL here:
+1. Clone this repository using `git clone https://github.com/ag-informatics/ag-informatics-course` You can view the repository URL here:

 ![Clone Repo](img/git1.png)